CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_25_session_10/readme.md

 ```
 Save this into a text file called (for example) “my_javascript_time.html” in the 'html' folder.

-Now open it in the web browser (Internet -> Epiphany).
+Now open it in the web browser (Internet -> Web browser).

 What do you see?